MechanicalRock/mechanicalrock.github.io/_posts/2023-07-12-React-unity-BDD.markdown

 ### Introduction

 In a [captivating blog post](https://blog.mechanicalrock.io/2023/07/03/react-and-unity.html) we delved into the exciting realm of React and Unity.
-If you've had the opportunity to read that article, you're likely familiar with the architecture of the digital twin and the event life cycles that occur between React and Unity.
+If you've had the opportunity to read that article, you'll then be familiar with how to setup the event lifecycle between Unity and React by implementing a layered architecture.

-In this blog post, our primary focus will be on exploring the testing of integration between Unity and React using Jest, React Testing Library, and the principles of BDD (Behavior-Driven Development).
+In this blog post, our primary focus will be on exploring the testing of integration between Unity and React using Jest, React Testing Library, and the principles of BDD (Behaviour Driven Development).

-To demonstrate the concepts discussed, we will jointly develop a small feature that allows users to add a scene to a given animation.
-When a user adds a scene, React will work behind the scenes by executing a command and sending a request to Unity, asking for the player's position and a screenshot of their current view.
+To demonstrate the concepts discussed, we will jointly develop a small feature that allows users to add a fruit to a given fruit basket.
+When a user adds a fruit, React will execute a command to Unity, asking for the fruit specifications and a screenshot of how the fruit looks like.

-During the execution of this command in the Unity world, React will actively listen for the event that is returned from Unity.
-Once the event is received, we can capture the player's position and save the screenshot file accordingly.
+React will actively listen for the event soon to be returned by the Unity layer.
+Once the event is received, we can capture the fruit specifications and screenshot data.

 ### React Layer

 To begin, let's define the Unity Event Type and the necessary commands that we will execute.

-In the integration between Unity and React, we need to configure interfaces and Unity event types that will facilitate communication between the two frameworks.
+In the integration between Unity and React, we need to configure interfaces and Unity event types that will facilitate communication between the two layers.
 This Event Type will serve as a structured format for exchanging information and triggering actions.

 Additionally, we must identify the specific commands that React will execute to interact with Unity.
-These commands will be responsible for instructing Unity to perform tasks such as retrieving the player's position and capturing a screenshot of their view.
+These commands will be responsible for instructing Unity to perform tasks such as retrieving the fruit specifications and capturing a screenshot of the fruit.

-By defining the Unity Event Type and the required commands, we lay the foundation for seamless communication and collaboration between Unity and React in our integration testing scenario.

 ```ts
 // commandType.ts